alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 My feeling is that like before, these attacks could be executed on any contact tracing app.
 For contact tracing to be widespread, it needs to be silent, automatic, and work on existing hardware.
-That pretty much leaves Bluetooth, as far as I know.
-Coordinated attacks on Bluetooth are possible, but they're more expensive to execute in a privacy-first protocol.
-Compared to stopping the start of another exponential growth in loss of life, I think this is acceptable.
+That pretty much leaves Bluetooth, as far as I know, which makes these coordinated Bluetooth attacks possible.
+And once again, compared to stopping the start of another exponential growth in loss of life, I think this is acceptable.

 Moxie notes that he expects location data to be incorporated at some point.
-If the app works as described, each day, the device needs to download data for every new case that day.
+If the app works as described, each day, the device needs to download the entire database, whose size depends on the number of new cases that day.
 At large scale, this could become 100s of MBs of downloads each day.
 To decrease download size, you'd want each phone to only download messages uploaded from a limited set of devices that includes all nearby devices...which is basically